Head Injury Claims: Solicitor gives examples of the amount of compensation you can claim for acquired head and brain

 In the worst cases of brain damage, you might find your life expectancy reduced, you might be unable to communicate properly and you might be seriously disabled: £265,000 – £379,000

-Summary of acquired brain and head injury claims compensation amounts
+Summary of head and brain injury compensation amounts

-On this page you have seen how a solicitor determines the amount of compensation you can claim – with examples of average compensation amounts for your acquired brain and head injury claims.
+In this article you have seen how a solicitor determines the amount of compensation you can claim – with examples of average compensation amounts for your acquired brain and head injury claims.